francoishideyos/openrice_recommendator/PITCHME.md

 ### <span class="gold">Memory based</span> Algo

 - Calculate how "similar" a pair of users/items are |
-- Using metrics such as "cosine" etc. from sklearn |
+- Using metrics such as "cosine" etc. from sklearn to measure "distance/similarity" |
 @fa[frown-o]
 - Doesn't scale to real-world scenarios |
 - Bad at dealing with Sparse matrix |